- Associate Professor of History

 - Ph.D., Southern Methodist University

 - M.A., Southern Methodist University

 Alicia Dewey received her Ph.D. from Southern Methodist University and has taught at Biola University since 2007.
 Her courses include the History of the American West; California History; American Democracy, Civil War, and Reconstruction, 1800-1877; the Rise of Modern America (1877-1920); Research Methods in History; the U.S. History Survey; and U.S. History since 1865.
 When she is not teaching, researching or writing, she enjoys the outdoors and experiencing the American West through hiking, camping, canoeing, bird watching, and landscape painting as well as spending time with her Maltese dog, Cody.
 She is a member of Kindred Community Church in Anaheim Hills, CA.

 - Texas State Historical Association

 - California Historical Society

-Chasing the Elusive American Dream: Anglo and Mexican Entrepreneurs along the South Texas Border, 1880-1940 (Connecting the Greater West series, Texas A & M University Press, forthcoming, 2014).
+Pesos and Dollars: Entrepreneurs in the Texas-Mexico Borderlands, 1880-1940 (Connecting the Greater West series, Texas A & M University Press, forthcoming, 2014).

 "Ranching Across Borders: the Making of a Transnational Cattle Industry in the Texas-Mexico Borderlands," in Sterling D. Evans, ed., Farming Across the Borders: Selections on Transnational Agricultural History in the North American West (Texas A & M University Press, forthcoming)